awslabs/flowgger/README.md

 Flowgger
 ========

-A fast data collector in Rust.
+A blazing fast data collector in Rust.

 Work in progress, nothing to see yet.